 The plant’s toxic coal ash ponds are designated as ‘high hazard’ by the EPA, meaning they would be likely to kill people should they spill, and recent testing shows elevated levels of heavy metals in groundwater near the ponds.

 “It’s past time to send a message to Duke and Progress that they can’t continue to pollute the air, poison the water, destroy mountains and cause climate change just to make a profit,” said Climate Campaigner and Activist Robert Gardner.

-Progress Energy is currently in a merger bid with Charlotte based Duke Energy, which would create the largest utility in the United States.
+Progress Energy is in the process of a merger with Carolina based Duke Energy.
+The merger would make Duke the biggest utility in the country.

 “Duke Energy has an amazing opportunity to create real change in the way America creates its energy by switching to a clean energy future.
 Instead it is adding more than five billion dollars worth of dirty coal plants to its fleet,” Mr Gardner said.